Cycling Sanetsch Pass, Switzerland

 How many times do you get to do a Top 100 World Climb and end at the foot of a glacier?

 This is one of several top Swiss HC bike climbs in the Rhone Valley Top Bike Climb Area.
-This may be the top bike climbing area in the world as it contains more Top 100 World Bike Climbs (7) than any other area. .
+This is the top bike climbing area in the world as it contains more Top 100 World Bike Climbs (7) than any other area.

-The middle portion of the route has much pasture land, some waterfalls and many grazing cows.
+The middle portion of the route has a lot of pasture land, some waterfalls, and many grazing cows.